MassGIS Data: MassDEP Solid Waste Diversion and Disposal

 Land Disposal refers to an operation established in accordance with a valid site assignment for the disposal of solid waste into or on land (Landfill), or a location for disposal of solid waste from one or more sources which is not established or maintained pursuant to a valid site assignment or permit (Dumping Ground).

 Please note, only a small fraction of the land disposal sites are active landfills.
 In addition, this datalayer does not contain all land disposal sites known to MassDEP.
-The MassDEP Bureau of Waste Site Cleanup and EPA Superfund Program manage former land disposal sites which fall under their regulatory purview.
+The MassDEP Waste Site Cleanup program and EPA Superfund Program manage former land disposal sites which fall under their regulatory purview.
 Waste site and mining classifications in the MassGIS Land Use datalayer and Map Unit Symbols 652 and 652E in the SSURGO Certified Soils datalayer may represent land disposal sites not found in the Solid Waste Diversion and Disposal Datalayer.

 Manuscript